Dzzz83/File_Synchronization_System/README.md

 - **Asynchronous sync** – endpoint `POST /api/sync/start` returns a task ID.
 The server performs the file comparison in a background thread and stores the resulting actions (upload, download, conflict, etc.) as JSON.
 Client polls `GET /api/sync/status/{taskId}` until completion.
 This prevents HTTP timeouts and supports many concurrent syncs.
 - **PostgreSQL** is now used for metadata storage (instead of H2).
 Multiple server instances can share the same database.
 - **JWT authentication** – the server is stateless.
 Endpoint `POST /api/auth/login` returns a token.
 All protected endpoints (files, sync, chunks) require a valid `Authorization: Bearer <token>` header.
+- **RabbitMQ (message queue)** – sync requests are sent to a queue and processed by a separate consumer.
+This decouples HTTP handling from background work and makes the system more resilient under load.

 ### Client – Admin GUI (JavaFX)